liferay/liferay-docs/develop/learning-paths/mvc/articles/11-approving-content-with-workflow/03-displaying-approved-workflow-items.markdown

 ## Exposing the Guestbook's New Finder in the Service Layer

 Open `GuestbookLocalServiceImpl`.
 Find the current method with the signature `public List<Guestbook> getGuestbooks(long groupId)`.
-Add this one right below
-it:
+Delete it and add this one in it's place:

 	public List<Guestbook> getGuestbooks(long groupId, int status) throws SystemException {
 		return guestbookPersistence.findByG_S(groupId, WorkflowConstants.STATUS_APPROVED);
 	}

-This time, don't delete the current getter method, even though it doesn't account for workflow status.
-The Guestbook Admin portlet should display all Guestbooks, regardless of workflow status.
+Leave the other getter methods alone, even though they don't account for workflow status.
+The Guestbook Admin portlet should display all Guestbooks, regardless of workflow status, and these getters are used to populate it's search container.

 ## Updating the View Layer to Display Approved Guestbooks